Insurance & Reinsurance

 mid-air collision between two light aircraft near Blithfield Reservoir, Staffordshire.
 In September 2009, David was instructed to appear at an inquest into two deaths following an

 air accident at Seething airfield, Norfolk.

-David regularly appears on behalf of major clearing banks and other lenders and financial institutions in both trials and interlocutory applications.
+David has appeared on behalf of major clearing banks and other lenders and financial institutions in both trials and interlocutory applications.
 He also undertakes advisory work in relation to commercial and consumer banking matters.
 David has experience of insolvency and bankruptcy proceedings.